 In the video preview here, Crema sent me a sample box, featuring 4 different roasters.
 I’m not 100% sure if this is something they are offering customers, but if they are, I’d say that’s a pretty darn good idea.
 It’s much easier to figure out what I enjoy if I can taste 4 different things at once.

-I’m happy to say that all the coffees in this sampler were quite well done – and the sample box itself presented an excellent range of taste options (perhaps they will be able to narrow down your choices depending on the initial questionnaire?).
+I’m happy to say that all the coffees in this coffee subscription were quite well done – and the sample box itself presented an excellent range of taste options (perhaps they will be able to narrow down your choices depending on the initial questionnaire?).